Rafał Augustyniak

 Rafał Augustyniak (born 14 October 1993) is a Polish professional footballer who plays as a defensive midfielder for Ekstraklasa club Legia Warsaw.

 Club career

 In 2018, he signed for Miedź Legnica.

 On 21 June 2019, he signed with the Russian Premier League club FC Ural Yekaterinburg.
 Augustyniak left Ural on 31 May 2022 as his contract expired.

 On 30 July 2022, he returned to Polish Ekstraklasa, signing a three-year deal with Legia Warsaw.

 International career

-Rafał was called up for the 2022 FIFA World Cup qualification (UEFA) matches against Hungary, Andorra and England.
+Augustyniak was called up for the 2022 FIFA World Cup qualification matches against Hungary, Andorra and England.
 He made his debut for Poland against England on 31 March 2021, coming in as a substitute.